MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex3_DLP_reports.md

 1. In the left navigation pane, select **Reports** and observe your access to the Reports Dashboard.

+    **Warning**: If you get a message displayed with an error, come back at a later point of the lab to view the reporting section.
+You can also perform these steps in a trial or your personal developers tenant.

     [//]: <> (An error message is displayed in the lab tenants when accessing the reports section.
 The task works in our lab tenants though.)

 1. Scroll down to the **Organizational data** section and select **DLP Policy Matches** to review the matches of the DLP policies in the lab tenant.